-Its productivity may varies based on genotypes, soil fertility level, location and cultural practices and ranges 20 - 30 tha-1 (Abera, 1995; BARC, 2004).
-However, under research condition it has a potential to yield up to 73 tha-1 (Desta et al., 2011) and 76.45 tha-1 (Mengesha et al., 2012).
-The national average total yield of anchote is 150-180 quintals/hectare, which is in the range of total yield of sweet potato and potato (IAR, 1986).

-Habitually, its storage root is served as a side dish with cereals as; ‘kitifo’,’lanqaxaa’(finely grounded tuberous root), ‘wot’, soup, and ’murmura’(boiled tuber cut in pieces).
-Similarly, the leaf also primed as „Wot‟ and served as a side dish with bread or ‘injera’ (Abera, 1995).
-Moreover, traditional practitioners use anchote to treat different type of diseases such as diabetes, gonorrhea, tuberculosis, asthma and cholesterol lowering (Amare, 1973).

-Whenever increased anchote production, smallholder producers’ market participation and its multi-dimensional uses got a policy attention as a means of poverty reduction and food and nutritional security enhancements in Ethiopia, it will get research and development attention in production and wider utilization.
-The study was conducted to assess and document the indigenous knowledge available on germplasm identification, production, conservation and utilization of anchote at selected major producing areas of Ethiopia.

 MATERIALS AND METHODS

 Description of the study area

+This study was conducted in western and southwestern districts of Ethiopia; Climatic conditions of the study area include all topographies; lowland, mid-land and highland, agro-ecological zones; from arid to humid (396-3300 m a.m.), and the minimum and maximum annual temperatures of the study areas were 12oCand 35oC respectively, with mean annual rainfall ranges from 800 to 2000 mm.

+Methodology

-This study was conducted in seven western and southwestern districts of Ethiopia; West Wollega, East Wollega, Kellem Wollega, Horro Guduru Wollega, Iluababor, Buno Bedelle, and Jimma zones of Oromia Regional State (Figure 1).
+The respondents were selected based on the information obtained from Development Agents (DA’s) and other The assessiment was conducted at West Wollega, East Wollega, Kellem Wollega, Horro Guduru Wollega, Iluababor, Buno Bedelle, and Jimma zones of Oromia Regional State (Figure 1).
 The study areas were selected in consultation with Agricultural Development offices of each Zones considering potential of the districts in anchote production, utilization and conservation.

-Methodology

-The respondents were selected based on the information obtained from Development Agents (DA’s) and other knowledgeable local farmers through the study tour.
 In each district, woreda agricultural experts, kebele managers and agricultural experts working in each kebele assisted the researcher in creating the list of farmers growing anchote and in facilitating the questionnaire interviews.
 The informants were selected randomly and interviewed out of 400 farmers, key informants and knowledgeable persons of the society based on their willingness and practical knowledge on production and use through repeated questioning to make the information reliable that describes an existing phenomenon on anchote.
 Data were collected in 2020 for continuous three months; February, March and April on 200 respondents in western and southwestern parts of Ethiopia, 40 woredas and 127 kebeles, using questionnaire prepared in English and translated to ‘Afan Oromo’, Oromo people’s language, using both quantitative and qualitative methods.
 Each interviewee has been introduced to the purpose and subject of the study and covered different topics such as information about the study area, landholding capacity per household, root crops commonly grown and specific information on the utilization, production, conservation and germplasm preference and identification of anchote.
-Climatic conditions of the study area include all topographies; lowland, mid-land and highland, agro-ecological zones; from arid to humid (396-3300 m a.m.), and the minimum and maximum annual temperatures of the study areas were 12oCand 35oC respectively, with mean annual rainfall ranges from 800 to 2000 mm.

 Figure 1.
 The seven zones of anchote indigenous knowledge study